Prerequisites

 Reverse DNS

 An rDNS record allows other email servers to match a sender’s IP address with the domain it claims to be.
 How this is set up depends on how you’re hosting your server.
-For me, it was a simple phone call to my ISP.
+A VPS might allow you to setup rDNS records using the dashboard.
+If you’re hosting from home, you could try giving your ISP a phone call (this is what I did).
 A lot of people will say that you need a VPS to self-host email, but this isn’t true if you have an ISP that is willing to add an rDNS record for you.

 DKIM (Domain Keys Identified Mail)